How to use this

 What happens

-• Champion opens: "Today's rule is 'working beats beautiful.'
+• Advisor opens: "Today's rule is 'working beats beautiful.'
 We want something on screen, not something perfect."

 • Thirty-five-minute build sprint.
 Students work on their projects using AI.
-Champion circulates and helps unblock.
+Advisor circulates and helps unblock.

-• Stand-up: each student says one sentence — what they built and what's next.
+• Stand-up.
+Each student says one sentence about what they built and what they plan to do next.

 Flexibility.
 This is where tech matters.
-For Chromebooks without coding tools, students can build with chat AI and publish using Google Sites, Canva, Google Slides, or Google Docs.
-Apps and games may require Replit or similar — confirm with IT before this session.
+For Chromebooks without dedicated coding tools, students can build with chat AI and publish using Google Sites, Canva, Google Slides, or Google Docs.
+Apps and games may require Replit or a similar tool, so confirm with IT before this session.

 Week 8